 Mr. Dube did not notify RBC of his potential disability claim until March 9, 2012 and did not submit a claim for long-term disability (“LTD”) benefits to RBC until June 5, 2013.
 In other words, he gave late notice of his claim to RBC.
 As a result, RBC denied LTD benefits.
 Mr. Dube brought a lawsuit to claim the benefits and RBC responded by arguing that the case should be thrown out because of the missed notice period.

-At the Ontario Court of Appeal it was held that Mr. Dube was entitled to what is termed “relief from forfeiture.”
+The Ontario Court of Appeal held that Mr. Dube was entitled to what is termed “relief from forfeiture.”
 In other words, even though he had not complied with a term of the policy, he was still entitled to long term disability benefits.

-If your long term disability insurance company has denied your claim for long term disability benefits because of a late notice or for any other reason, it is important that you contact an experienced long term disability benefit law firm or lawyer.
-Even though you may have given late notice of your claim you may still be entitled to benefits.
+If your long term disability insurance company has denied your claim for long term disability benefits because of a late notice or for any other reason, it is important that you contact an experienced long term disability benefit lawyer.
+Even though you may have given late notice of your claim, you may still be entitled to benefits.

-If you live in Ottawa or anywhere in Eastern Ontario and would like to discuss your potential short or long term disability benefit claim on a no fee or obligation basis, contact Sean Giovannetti:
+If you live in Ottawa or anywhere in Eastern Ontario and would like to discuss your potential short or long term disability benefit claim on a no-fee or obligation basis, contact SG Injury Law: